 This marked a pivotal transformation in my leadership.
 I learned the importance to stay true and have the integrity towards the value and mission in everything you do, whether as the founder, president, or successor.
 Along the way, mistakes are bound to happen and we might face difficult decisions but our original purpose should always be our compass to guide the choices we make.
 The best way to know what needs to be done?
 Is to sit down and discuss together openly.

+Hey!
+I noted the comments on the side, feel free to peruse them or leave a comment under if you have any queries.
+There’s a lot of colloquial language in this essay and remember to keep it appropriate.
+This is a university application after all.

+I think it’s great that you have a mission value and ideal and reiterating it would emphasize these ideals.
+At the same time, I’m reading quite a lot of your organization’s mission and this latest clothing project you’re selling.
+I don’t see much of what you did aside from brainstorming, apologizing to customers, and reminding your team the importance of caring for the animals.
+I think this is something you can definitely elaborate on.